-Camping and cruising through the stunning interior of Portugal delivers a slideshow of natural splendour that offers an alternative from coastal travel.
+Camping and cruising through the stunning interior of Portugal delivers a slideshow of natural splendor that offers an alternative to coastal travel.

 From North to South, the route encompasses a kaleidoscope of different landscapes, from terraced hills and tree-covered mountains to verdant plains and fertile valleys.
 A fascinating array of towns, cities, and villages also dot the route, all of them worth a stop (if time allows!).

 One of the biggest challenges with the EN2 is to stay in the camper and not keep jumping out!
 With sites of historic, religious, cultural, and gastronomic interest around every corner, it’s tough to keep moving.